 • It’s a good idea to leave larger-than-usual water dishes out for your cat, and instruct the pet sitter to fill up with fresh water daily.

 • If your cat is taking any medications, make sure you have enough on hand for longer than you plan to be away.
 Let your pet sitter know exactly how and when to administer medications.
-For example, does your cat take medication in a Pill Pocket or do you have to mix it with canned food?
+For example, does your cat take the medication in a Pill Pocket or do you have to mix it with canned food?
 You should also let your pet sitter know what the medications are for and if there are any potential signs or symptoms to look for regarding your cat’s illness.

 • Consider getting a few new toys for your kitty to help keep boredom at bay.
 A food puzzle ball would provide fun entertainment for a kitty.
 A Bolt laser toy that your pet sitter can set each time she leaves your home will automatically shut off after a while and give kitty a chance to play in your absence.